UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/README.md

 When you have completed the work described in this repo, please reach out to your mentor so you can proceed with your project.
 Throughout this training we will be working on the following:

--   Using Terminal, GitHub, RStudio, renv, and Quarto notebooks
+-   Using GitHub, RStudio, renv, and Quarto notebooks
 -   Building repositories, files, and pipelines
 -   Getting a hang of research computing workflows
 -   Learning computational research skills in R including: data visualization, data transformation, and program iteration